hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 intended for  first and second year undergraduates, to the graduate-level *Course of Theoretical Physics* by Landau & Lifshitz.
 In this essay I share some thoughts on the  coverage of continuum mechanics in these courses, including also those of Arnold Sommerfeld, Wolfgang Pauli, and Kip Thorne & Roger Blandford.
 I end with a very brief discussion of the textbooks of Steven Weinberg.

+Unfortunately, like my list of [books on fluid and continuum mechanics written by physicists](https://github.com/hydrodynamicstability/Invitation-to-Hydrodynamics/blob/main/booksByPhysicists.md), I have restricted discussion here to works available in English and published after the second world war.
+Consequently I do not discuss works such as Max Planck's 5-volume *Introduction to Theoretical Physics* (English edition, 1932), of which the second volume covers the *Mechanics of Deformable Bodies*.
+(The third and final part of that volume covers fluid mechanics.)

 &emsp; -- Christopher Tong, Ph.D. (physics).

 ### The Feynman Lectures on Physics